Chris Dyer (artist): Art career

 Dyer started his freelance art career locally, by doing art exhibitions in Montreal.
 It did not take too long until his work started getting featured in magazines like Thrasher and High Times.
 This exposure got him further commercial commissions, along solo exhibitions in places like Peru, Mexico, Belgium and all across the United States and Canada.
 To this point, he has exhibited at galleries around the world, including Vienna, Bali, Costa Rica, Spain, Paris, Berlin, Tokyo, New York City, Denver and Los Angeles.
 He has shown with renowned artists such as Alex Grey, Shepard Fairey, Robert Venosa, H.R.
 Giger, and Romio Shrestha.
 He has also worked with skateboard art legends like Jim Phillips, Wes Humpston, and Andy Howell.
 Other than exhibiting he also travels to live paint at events and big music festivals like Burning Man (Nevada), Shambhala (British Columbia), and Boom (Portugal).

 Chris Dyer in his living room in Montreal, Canada.

-Dyer launched his own brand, Positive Creations, in 2003, and offers a wide variety of products such as clothing, tapestries, books, backpacks, watches, DVDs, etc. In 2008, he filmed and co-directed a full feature documentary of his life with Dreamtime Cinema.
+Dyer launched his own brand, Positive Creations, in 2003, and sells products such as clothing, tapestries, books, backpacks, watches, DVDs, etc. In 2008, he filmed and co-directed a full feature documentary of his life with Dreamtime Cinema.
 Positive Creations was released as DVD in 2010 and for free on his YouTube channel.

 In 2011, Schiffer Publications released a 256-page, hardcover book, of his art.
 Following that was a coloring book for adults that was published by Last Gasp in 2016.

 In the late 2010s, he started offering painting workshops at local high schools in Montreal.
 This led to offering workshops for artists in places like Italy, Bali, India, Thailand, and Australia.
 He now offers them at institutions such as the Montreal Museum of Fine Arts, the National Gallery of Canada, The Chapel of Sacred Mirrors and The Vienna Academy of Visionary Art.
 Starting in 2017, he created an art workshop combined with healing shamanic ceremonies, at Katari Center, in the jungle near Tarapoto, Peru.

-Dyer has painted murals in notable places such as the Bob Marley Mausoleum and Museum in Nine Mile, Jamaica as well as the Beatles Ashram in Rishikesh, India.